Newspaper Page Text

 Union.
 They are preparing to fill

 the job here.
-Don't"you believe the
+Don't you believe the

-capitalist papers for they are all’
+capitalist papers for they are all

 damn lies.
-Everytfilng is for the*
+Everything is for the

 workers.
-I know he workers’
+I know Jhe workers’

-government is the best.” !
+government is the best."

-A letter from R B. Hudson,
+A letter from R. B. Hudson,

 chairman of the delegation tells of